ahrm/sioyek-documentation/docs/source/index.rst

 Sioyek Documentation
 ====================

-**Sioyek** is a PDF viewer designed for reading reserach papers and technical books.
+**Sioyek** is a PDF viewer designed for reading research papers and technical books.

 Contents
 --------